 In 2016 we began to support NICU at St. Michael’s which also has 34 cots.
 Here the baby quilts are kept on the wards to add a homely feel and are a colourful addition to the cots.
 They are also used to cover the top of the incubators to reduce the light.
 (137 donated since April 2016)

 The matron, Kay Pullen, also requested some cushion covers to make the parents’ sitting and bedrooms more homely and we donated 3 in 2016.

 Fabrics need to be capable of withstanding frequent washing at 60 degrees, preferably cotton.
 No wadding is needed is in the baby quilts or cot covers, but recently we have been asked to add wadding to incubator covers to help deaden sound.
 There is a laundry room within NICU and after washing, everything is tumble dried on a hot setting.
 As nothing is ironed, it is worth edge stitching to keep the layers tidily together, and a few lines of stitch within the quilt also helps.
 Please round the corners of the quilt if you wish, but this is not necessary.
 The quilts are not wadded and have a Bristol Quilters label sewn on the back.

 Used inside the cot, over the baby, 16 inches by 20 inches 100 per cent cotton, front and back.
 Front and back can be any pattern and applique is also fine to use, but on the front only and well secured with stitching as it needs to withstand repeated washing.
-The Bristol Quilters label should be attached (available on the information desk at evening meetings or ask Carol to send them).
+The Bristol Quilters label should be attached (available on the information desk at evening meetings or ask Ruth to send them).
 Again, a couple of rows of stitching up and down and side to side at intervals will keep the quilt sitting nicely flat as it will not be ironed after washing.